 A personal trainer gives you a specialized plan designed to get you exactly where you want to go.
 Each personal trainer at the YMCA is nationally certified and has a commitment to you and a passion for our mission to help our community thrive.
 Couldn’t we all use a little extra encouragement?

 “Personal training takes a holistic approach to health,” says YMCA personal trainer Trey Presley.
 “That hour is going to infect the rest of your day.
 You’re going to feel better, you’re going to move better and you’re probably going to sleep better.
 And that’s why it’s so important to know that personal training is for everyone.”

-Young or old, member or non-member, regular exerciser or first-timer—personal training is a great way to dive in and get to work with someone that keeps you accountable.
+Young or old, regular exerciser or first-timer—personal training is a great way to dive in and get to work with someone that keeps you accountable.
 With our personal training interest form, new clients can look at schedule options, styles of training, and what type of session could be a good fit.
 We’ll work on pairing you with the right trainer based on what you’ve indicated.

 When Trey is given a new client, his first goal is to better understand their needs.
 “I reach out to them through a phone conversation or email and set up a time for an assessment,” he says.
 “I assess what kind of injuries they’re bringing to the table and what their goals are.
 The second engagement with a new client would be a physical assessment so I can check their balance and strength levels.”

 After that second assessment, the personal trainer designs a plan of how best to help the client reach their goal.
 In the third session, clients put that specialized exercise plan to the test.
 “By the fourth session, my goal is to be on a pattern with the client so that I can give them exercises to do even when I’m not with them,” Trey says.

 One of Trey’s clients, Madeline, was bored with her exercise routine and decided to try personal training after seeing the workouts that trainers were putting together for their clients.